-i.
-Ensure that any materials used to train Title IX Coordinators, investigators, hearing officers, and any person who facilitates an informal resolution process, do not rely on sex stereotypes;

-j.
-Include a presumption that the respondent is not responsible for the alleged conduct until a determination regarding responsibility is made at the conclusion of the complaint process;
+- i.
+Ensure that any materials used to train Title IX Coordinators, investigators, hearing officers, and any person who facilitates an informal resolution process, do not rely on sex stereotypes; - j.
+Include a presumption that the respondent is not responsible for the alleged conduct until a determination regarding responsibility is made at the conclusion of the complaint process; - k.

-k.
 Establish a reasonably prompt time frame for conclusion of the complaint process, including reasonably prompt time frames for filing and resolving appeals and informal resolution processes if the institution offers informal resolution processes, and a process that allows for the temporary delay of the complaint process or the limited extension of time frames for good cause with written notice to the complainant and the respondent of the delay or extension and the reasons for the action.
 Good cause may include considerations such as the absence of a party, a party's advisor, or a witness; concurrent law enforcement activity; or the need for language assistance or accommodation of disabilities.
-The institution must establish a reasonably prompt time frame that complies with the procedures outlined in Chapter 284 of the Nevada Administrative Code for classified employees, Chapter 289 of the Nevada Administrative Code for law enforcement, Chapter 6 of the NSHE Code for professional employees, and Chapter 10 of the NSHE Code or applicable code of conduct for students.
-Institutions may establish different time frames for different types of cases (e.g., sexual assault, domestic violence, dating violence, etc.);

-I. Describe the range of possible disciplinary sanctions and remedies or list the possible disciplinary sanctions and remedies that the institution may implement following any determination of responsibility;
+The institution must establish a reasonably prompt time frame that complies with the procedures outlined in Chapter 284 of the Nevada Administrative Code for classified employees, Chapter 289 of the Nevada Administrative Code for law enforcement, Chapter 6 of the NSHE Code for professional employees, [and] Chapter 10 of the NSHE Code or applicable code of conduct for students, or any associated collective bargaining agreement.
+Institutions may establish different time frames for different types of cases (e.g., sexual assault, domestic violence, dating violence, etc.); - I. Describe the range of possible disciplinary sanctions and remedies or list the possible disciplinary sanctions and remedies that the institution may implement following any determination of responsibility; - m.

-m.
 State that the standard of evidence to be used to determine responsibility is the preponderance of the evidence standard, and must apply the same standard of evidence for formal complaints against students as for formal complaints against employees, including faculty, and must apply the same standard of evidence to all formal complaints of sexual harassment.
-"Preponderance of the evidence" means the evidence establishes that it is more likely than not that the prohibited conduct occurred;

-n.
-Include the procedures and permissible bases for the complainant and respondent to appeal a written determination;

-o.
-Describe the range of supportive measures available to complainants and respondents;

-p.
-Not require, allow, rely upon, or otherwise use questions or evidence that constitute, or seek disclosure of, information protected under a legally recognized privilege, unless the person holding such privilege has waived the privilege; and q.
-Require any party to assert that the Title IX Coordinator, investigator(s), or hearing officer(s) has a conflict of interest or bias against complainants or respondents generally or the individual complainant or respondent at the time the party knew or should have known of such conflict of interest or bias.
+"Preponderance of the evidence" means the evidence establishes that it is more likely than not that the prohibited conduct occurred; - n.
+Include the procedures and permissible bases for the complainant and respondent to appeal a written determination; - o.
+Describe the range of supportive measures available to complainants and respondents; - p.
+Not require, allow, rely upon, or otherwise use questions or evidence that constitute, or seek disclosure of, information protected under a legally recognized privilege, unless the person holding such privilege has waived the privilege; and - q.
+Require any party to assert that the Title IX Coordinator, investigator(s), or hearing officer(s) has a conflict of interest or bias against complainants or respondents generally or the individual complainant or respondent at the time the party knew or should have known of such conflict of interest or bias. - 6.
+Complaint Procedures - a.
+Upon receipt of a formal complaint, an institution must provide the following written notice to the parties who are known: - i.
+Notice of the institution's complaint process that complies with this Section, including any informal resolution process; and